Example: Creating an Event

 Queued Listeners

 Listeners can be queued to improve performance by delaying execution until a later time.
-To enable this, mark the listener class with the ShouldQueue
+To enable this, mark the listener class with the ShouldQueue interface.

 ### Example: Queued Listener